 No tool can substitute commitment, integrity or empathy – but I hope that Saidot’s platform can help you navigate essential questions and accountabilities that are needed for collaboration in this age of mindful people building mindless algorithms.

 Try it with the next application you build or run your existing system on the platform.
-Involve your whole team in making sure you are clear about the purpose, behavior, consequences and accountabilities of your system.
+Involve your whole team in making sure you are clear about the purpose, behaviour, consequences and accountabilities of your system.
 And, don’t hesitate to give feedback and input along the way!